kayoumido/Joutes/readme.md

 ![CPNV joutes logo](https://github.com/CPNV-ES/Joutes/blob/master/wiki/logo-black.png)

-This project was created so the CPNV will be able to manage sport tournaments.
+This project was carried out in the CPNV.
+Its main purpose is to help the sports teacher manage the sports games each year.

 # Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.